Theodore Kuchar, principal conductor

 The Lviv National Philharmonic Orchestra of Ukraine, from the medieval city of Lviv, was officially established in 1902.
 During its first season, the orchestra performed nearly 115 concerts, featuring the symphonies of Ludwig van Beethoven, symphonic works by Felix Mendelssohn, Wolfgang Amadeus Mozart, Franz Schubert, Robert Schumann, Franz Liszt, Antonin Dvorak, Anton Bruckner, Gustav Mahler, Camille Saint-Saëns and Pyotr Tchaikovsky.
 Richard Strauss, Gustav Mahler, Ruggiero Leoncavallo and Mieczyslaw Karlowicz performed as invited conductors with the Lviv orchestra during its first season.

-In 1933, the orchestra became incorporated as the Lviv National Philharmonic Orchestra of Ukraine and was led by Adam Soltys.
+In 1933, the orchestra became incorporated as the National Philharmonic Orchestra of Ukraine and was led by Adam Soltys.
 He actively worked with the orchestra until 1938.
-During this period, the symphony orchestra performed works by Maurice Ravel, Bela Bartok and Karol Szymanowski, and performed with soloists, such as Anton Rubinstein, Ferruccio Busoni, Wanda Landowska, Leopold Godowski, Jacob Milstein, Eugene Isai and many others.
+During this period, the orchestra collaborated in performance with prominent composers Maurice Ravel, Bela Bartok and Karol Szymanowski as well as soloists Anton Rubinstein, Ferruccio Busoni, Wanda Landowska, Leopold Godowski, Jacob Milstein, and Eugene Ysaye, among many others.

 With the advent of the Soviet regime, the orchestra was led by Isaac Pain.
 Lviv conductor and composer Mykola Kolessa was also invited to work with the orchestra.
 During the German occupation, in 1941–1944, the Philharmonic did not operate.
 In the postwar period, the orchestra had to be re-assembled, which was the joint effort of Isaac Pain, Dionysius Khabal, Nestor Hornytsky and Mykola Kolessa.
 They resumed work in August 1944.